jeffreyyong/fintech-go/README.md

 # fintech-go

-Backend for the PerFi app written in Go.
+Backend for the fintracker app written in Go.